veeru-00/code_with_veeru/LSP_Programs.md

     return 0;
 }
 ```
-// Develop a C program to read data from a text file named "input.txt" and write it to
-//another file named "output.txt" in reverse order?
+37.Develop a C program to read data from a text file named "input.txt" and write it to another file named "output.txt" in reverse order?
 ```
 #include <stdio.h>
 #include <stdlib.h>